Fort Townsend Historical State Park

 Port of Port Townsend Boat Haven is a full service marina with a public accessible pumpout.
 This facility is open year-around, 24 hours a day.
 The facility has a full service pumpout.
 There are 2 slips available for pumpout usage.
 There are two stationary pumpouts.
 The stationary pumpouts are located at the fuel / registration dock and the ship moorage dock.
 This facility has a Porta-Potty dump station.
 The Porta Potty dump station is behind the bathrooms.

-The park provides a group camp that accommodates up to 80 people.
+The park provides a group camp that accommodates up to 50 people.
 Fees vary with size of the group.
-Reservations can be made by calling the park at 360-385-3595.

 The park occupies more than a third of the original Fort Townsend built in 1856 by the U.S. Army for the protection of settlers.
 Timbers were hewn and laths cut from local forests.
 The fort was closed between 1859 and 1874, declared unfit after an inspection by an army headquarters commander from Columbia.
 Reopened in 1874, the fort thrived until 1895 when fire destroyed the barracks.
 The property was used as an enemy-munitions defusing station during World War II.
 State Parks took custody of the premises in 1953.